-The solutions should be submitted to the Jury by November 13.
-If you received any instructions from your local organizing committee or a teacher, please follow them.
+The solutions should be submitted to the Jury by November 12.
+If you have received any instructions from your local organizing committee or a teacher, please follow them.

 You can send your questions to the organizers (but not the solutions of problems) to email@example.com.